 So I spent my New Year’s watching The Twilight Zone marathon Sci-Fi, and I didn’t make black-eyed peas (I prefer field peas, even though I don’t know what the difference is).

-My breakfast of choice growing up was a chocolate milk and a brownie.
-Every morning, before my dad dropped me off at Pensacola Christian School, we’d stop by Delchamps and I’d get just that.
+As for dieting, when I was in the first and second grade, every morning before my dad dropped me off at Pensacola Christian School, we’d stop by Delchamps, and I’d get a chocolate milk and a brownie.
 Let’s just say that my stories, “A Cafeteria Thanksgiving” and “A Trashcan Christmas”, were inspired by my family—the gift that keeps on giving (when it comes to my writing).
-My dad burned everything and the only thing my mother knew how to cook was goulash (which was interesting, as we weren’t even Hungarian).
+My dad burned everything and the only thing my mother knew how to cook was goulash (and we weren’t even Hungarian!).

-I read somewhere than men are more successful at losing weight because they just give up stuff altogether, rather than trying to find substitutions.
+I read somewhere that men are more successful at losing weight because they just give up stuff altogether, rather than trying to find substitutions.
 See, I am already thinking about making almond flour brownies to last for a week’s worth of breakfasts.
-However, Diet Coke is still a no-go for me.
+Diet Coke, however, is still a no-go for me.

-We’re slowly getting back on track with a lot of things; our tax refund will help us get there quicker.
-Sometimes you just need a shot in the arm (pardon the cliché) to get ahead.
-I know I need a plasectomy (as Dave Ramsey calls it), but I’m not ready to give up my Kohl’s and Target card.
+Fitness and finances are my New Year’s resolutions.
+Our tax refund will help us get us financially healthy quicker.
+Sometimes you just need a shot in the arm to get ahead.
+I know I need a plastectomy (as Dave Ramsey calls it), but I’m not ready to give up my Kohl’s and Target cards . . . yet.